 Bacteriophages (phages) are ubiquitous in the environment and important members of microbial communities.
 In the years following their discovery in 1915, phages were exploited to treat bacterial infections, which is referred to as phage therapy.
 The discovery of antibiotics led to the abandonment of phage therapy in most of the western world, however the recent epidemic of antibiotic resistant bacterial infections has caused renewed interest in phage therapy.
 Phages are much more host-specific than antibiotics, therefore a diverse collection of phages would be needed to ensure that that a wide range of infections can be treated.
 This is a major hurdle for phage therapy to overcome because few phages that infect human pathogens are well characterized.

 Enterococcus is a genus of gram-positive bacteria that is commonly found in low abundance in the guts of humans and other animals.1 Enterococcus faecalis and Enterococcus faecium are the most common species commensally associated with humans, though they have recently emerged as a major health crisis due to their opportunistic pathogenicity.
 These species are considered high-priority pathogens by the WHO due to high rates of antibiotic resistance and adaptation to the hospital environment.2,3 The National Healthcare Safety Network reported that of hospital acquired Enterococcus infections, about 80% of E. faecium, and 8% of E. faecalis isolates demonstrated Vancomycin resistance.
-Phage therapy could offer an alternative approach to treating antibiotic resistant infections, and Enterococcus phages have shown promise as therapeutics in vitro4,5 However, few phages infecting Enterococcus have been isolated and characterized.
+Phage therapy could offer an alternative approach to treating antibiotic resistant infections, and Enterococcus phages have shown promise as therapeutics in vitro.4,5 However, few phages infecting Enterococcus have been isolated and characterized.

 Phages in the family Herelleviridae (formerly the sub-family Spounavirine) exclusively infect Firmicutes bacteria, are tailed with Myoviridae morphology, and have double-stranded DNA genomes between 127-157 kb in length.6,7 Enterococcus-infecting phages within the Herelleviridae family are classified in the subfamily Brockvirinae and have been noted for their broad host ranges and potential as therapeutics.8–10